GRAVITY Instrument Description

 Astrometry and phase-referenced imaging

 Astrometry aims at measuring the separation between two targets, whereas phase-referenced imaging aims at measuring the phase of the SC target in reference to the FT target.
-Both techniques use the dual field mode of GRAVITY and rely on the laser metrology to make the connection between the SC and FT measurements.
+Both techniques use the dual-field mode of GRAVITY and rely on the laser metrology to make the connection between the SC and FT measurements.
 For astrometry, the metrology measures the evolution of the differential optical path difference as a function of time, which through the interferometer baselines can be converted into a separation between the targets.
 For phase-referenced imaging the metrology is used to relocate the FT target reference to a separation offset close to the SC target, which helps for producing images.
 As the laser metrology provides relative optical path measurements only, a metrology zero must be determined for both techniques to work.
 This determination is typically achieved by swapping a pair of targets (i.e. reversing the sign of the separation), which separates the sidereal metrology signal that changes sign, from the constant metrology zero.
-When swapping is not directly possible on the target pair of interest, due to a very faint SC target not observable with the FT, the metrology zero determination can be carried out on a more balanced nearby pair.
+When swapping is not directly possible on the target pair of interest, e.g. due to a very faint SC target not observable with the FT, the metrology zero determination can be carried out on a more balanced nearby pair.
 Other than the requirement to calibrate the metrology zero-points, astrometry and phase-referenced imaging observations are similar to dual-field observations and have the same observing constraints.

 If you are interested in using the astrometric mode we invite you to have a look at the following articles: Gravity collaboration, 2017, A&A 602, A94 and The Messenger 170, 10.
 In addition, if you need help with the preparation of GRAVITY astrometric observations you can contact the ESO Helpdesk well in advance of the proposal deadline.

-Acquisition templates in Period 112
+Acquisition templates from Period 112 on

 In Period P112 the GRAVITY single-field and dual-field acquisition templates will both be split into two separate templates: on-axis and off-axis templates.